 - They increase your organic brand awareness in search engines, and make you an even greater authority in your niche.

 Truthfully, it’s almost a no-brainer.
 Every company that provides a product or service needs a Question & Answers community.
 The benefits are that important.

 But creating a helpful and well-used Q&A community isn’t just throwing together some software and FAQs.
 A forum is more than just a glorified knowledge base.
-The old montage, “if you build it, they will come” is not a sound community building strategy.
+The old motto, “if you build it, they will come” is not a sound community building strategy.
 If you want to create a tool that actually provides value to your customers, you need to do more.

 Since you’re on our blog, maybe you’ve seen how we handle it.
 While each community has different needs, there are some basic tenets to stick by, no matter which platform you use.
 Let’s focus on those.

 Five Simple Steps to Creating Something Your Customers Can’t Live Without

 Here are the five integral ingredients to create a Question and Answer community that helps your customers, teaches them and gives them a sense of belonging:

 - Proper visibility of your community

 - A queue for unanswered questions and a proactive strategy for dealing with them